Combining Education & Creativity Since 1973_

 Action and Sport Photography

-This course will teach students how to capture dynamic and stunning images of action and sports events.
-Students will learn the basics of camera settings, lighting, composition, and framing for different types of action scenarios.
-Students will also explore the techniques of panning, freezing motion, and using flash to create dramatic effects.
-For students that are interested in photographing athletes, dancers, animals, or vehicles, this course will help develop skills and creativity as an action and sport photographer.
+This course teaches students how to capture dynamic images of action and sports events.
+It covers essential skills such as camera settings, lighting, composition, and framing for various fast-paced scenarios.
+Students will learn techniques like panning, freezing motion, and using flash for dramatic effects.
+Ideal for those interested in photographing athletes, dancers, animals, or vehicles, the course helps develop both technical skills and creative vision in action and sport photography.

 Full-time